 Just a few minutes after we got the anchor set, Paul returned and I was very relieved that he had indeed located the other anchor that I had cut loose, and he had brought it back to me.
 I took the anchor, he took Nick, and suddenly I was alone again.
 I didn’t even have a dinghy to allow myself to get off of the boat.
 But none of that mattered to me much at that moment.
 The important thing was that Swedish Fish was now in a good, protected and (relatively) peaceful anchorage, and I could finally sit down.

 I looked out the windows in the salon at the wavelets on the water just outside, and at the larger waves still rolling along beyond Pelican Key.
 The wind was still howling.
-I felt shell shocked, and then I realized that I was also short of breath, but no amount of deep breaths would fix it.
+I felt shell shocked, and then I realized that I was also short of breath, but no amount of deep breaths would relieve it.
 It felt like pressure on my chest.
 My hands weren’t trembling anymore, but that feeling was still with me.
 It dawned on me that I’d been traumatized.
 I was experiencing a form of PTSD.
 Somehow I felt different, as a person.
 This experience had changed me.
 I didn’t know how exactly, but I could feel it.
 Part of me was resentful that this change had happened to me without my permission, but another part of me felt that good may somehow come out of this.
 I was wiser and more prudent now, and it was a lesson that only such an ordeal could have taught.

 I stayed there anchored behind Pelican Key for the next two days.
 I got a couple ferry rides from folks at KLSC back and forth to shower and get supplies.
 But on Tuesday afternoon Paul texted me to advise that the wind was going to ease off that night, and that I had better consider moving the boat soon, or else when the wind shifted or eased, the water level in the sound would drop, and I would probably find myself aground in that shallow spot behind Pelican Key where I was.
 At first I didn’t take him too seriously.
 But that night while I was relaxing down below I suddenly became aware that the wind had eased way way off, down to almost nothing.
 Paul’s words began to ring in my head.